tasharen/ngui/Assets/NGUI/ReadMe - 2.7.0.txt

 - NEW: UISpriteAnimation for some simple sprite animation (attach to a sprite).
 - NEW: UIAnchor can now specify depth offset to be used with perspective cameras.
 - NEW: UIDragObject can now restrict dragging of objects to be within the panel's clipping bounds.
-- NEW: UICheckbox now has an "option" field that lets you create option button groups (Tutorial 11).
+- NEW: UIToggle now has an "option" field that lets you create option button groups (Tutorial 11).
 - NEW: Example 7 showing how to use the clipping feature.
 - NEW: Example 0 (Anchor) has been redone.
 - NEW: Most tutorials and examples now explain what they do inside them.